University of Iowa student reported missing after going for jog, officials say

 The Poweshiek County Emergency Management Agency said in a news release that Mollie Tibbetts was last seen in the town of Brooklyn, located 50 miles west of Iowa City.

-Tibbits, who is described as 5 feet, 2 inches tall and approximately 120 pounds with brown hair and brown eyes, was last seen wearing gym shorts, a black sports bra and running shoes, according to the sheriff's office.
+Tibbetts, who is described as 5 feet, 2 inches tall and approximately 120 pounds with brown hair and brown eyes, was last seen wearing gym shorts, a black sports bra and running shoes, according to the sheriff's office.

 "Everything's on the table, unfortunately," Poweshiek County Sheriff Thomas Kriegel told KCCI.
 "We're hoping that she's somewhere with a friend and she'll show up Monday or Tuesday and everything will get back to normal."

-Family members told WOI-TV that Tibbits was dog-sitting at a home before she went for a run.
+Family members told WOI-TV that Tibbetts was dog-sitting at a home before she went for a run.
 They knew something was off when she didn't show up at work the next day.

 "This is not like her at all," her aunt, Kim Calderwood, said.
 "She's a very responsible and conscientious young woman."